Virtual Real Estate Investor's Toolbox

 DataTree

-datatreeDataTree is a biggey, simply because it's so stinking convenient.
-Granted, the information on this site isn't always 100% correct… it takes some cross-checking in some areas, but even so – this is a fantastic and inexpensive way to get fast answers without blowing your budget.
-Even if you have to cross-check the information with other sources, it's still a worthwhile ongoing cost simply because it will get you up and running towards to goal in just minutes.
+datatreeDataTree is a big deal simply because it's so convenient.
+This is a fantastic and inexpensive way to get fast answers without blowing your budget.
+Even if you have to cross-check the information with other sources, it's still a worthwhile ongoing cost simply because it will get you up and running toward to goal in just minutes.

 County Websites

 You might be surprised at how much information you can glean simply by looking at the county website where your property resides.
-Similar to GIS databases, some county websites are very complex, detailed, and have a lot of great information.
-Others are horribly designed, difficult to navigate and don't provide much help.
-Nevertheless, this is a great place to find out how to access the County Treasurer (aka – Tax Collector), Recorder (aka – Register of Deeds), Assessor, Zoning & Planning Department, Equalization Department and a lot more.
+Like GIS databases, some county websites are very complex, detailed, and have great information.
+Others are horribly designed, difficult to navigate, and don't provide much help.
+Nevertheless, this is a great place to find out how to access the County Treasurer (aka – Tax Collector), Recorder (aka – Register of Deeds), Assessor, Zoning & Planning Department, Equalization Department, and a lot more.

 Communication & Closing